nroman1992/nroman1992/README.md

 ## Hi 👋, I'm Nelson García Román

-# A passionate researcher in applied mathematics and computer science.
+A passionate researcher in applied mathematics and computer science.

-🔭 I’m currently working on ...
+🔭 I’m currently working on:
+- Optimization problems
+- Artificial Neural Networks
+- Mathematical modeling

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...